 If you’re already uneasy with your church for solid reasons, its lack of suitable singles could be part of a bigger picture that leads you to leave.
 Maybe, for example, the preaching doesn’t really reference scripture much.
 Or there aren’t solid small groups.
 Perhaps it doesn’t really encourage you to share the gospel, or have a heart for people who are underserved.
 All these things matter to God, should they should matter to us, too.

-Of course, no church (or person, for that matter) does all of these perfectly, or usually, even well.
+Of course, no body of believers (or person, for that matter) does all of these perfectly, or usually, even well.
 So, we shouldn't be unrealistic.
 But serious weaknesses in one or more of these areas, coupled with a lack of singles when marriage is on your radar, could trigger your transition.

 Also, churches tend to attract people who value what they do, so if the church isn’t solid in important areas, you're less likely to meet a godly spouse there anyway.